Why Cloud Computing is the Future of the Travel Industry

 It Makes Personalization Easier

 One size no longer fits all.
 Recommendations, discounts, and the relevance of offers vary from one user to the other.
-SaaS applications work brilliantly to aggregate individual data in the cloud, facilitate statistics, and enable travel agencies to provide personalized experiences based on their behavior, searches, etc.
+Cloud-based applications work brilliantly to aggregate individual data in the cloud, facilitate statistics, and enable travel agencies to provide personalized experiences based on their behavior, searches, etc.

 It Cuts Down Costs